Top Sites in Arches National Park

 Fiery Furnace

-Even if closed, it’s still worth a stop at the Fiery Furnace Viewpoint for a look at the tightly packed sandstone fins.
+If you are unable to get a permit (or don’t want to hike inside), you should still stop at the Fiery Furnace Viewpoint for a look at the tightly packed sandstone fins.

 Balanced Rock